sanger-bentley-group/gps-pipeline/README.md

     ```
     cd gps-unified-pipeline
     ```
-3. (Optional) You could perform initialisation to download all required additional files and Docker images, so the pipeline can be used at any time with or without the Internet afterward.
+3. (Optional) You could perform an initialisation to download all required additional files and Docker images, so the pipeline can be used at any time with or without the Internet afterward.
-   > ⚠️ Docker Desktop / Engine must be running, and Internet connection is required.
+   > ⚠️ Docker Desktop / Engine must be running, and an Internet connection is required.
     ```
     ./run_pipeline --init
     ```

 ### Run
 > ⚠️ Docker Desktop / Engine must be running.
-Internet connection is required in the first run (if initialisation was not performed).
+An Internet connection is required for the first run (if initialisation was not performed).
 - You can run the pipeline without options.
 It will attempt to get the raw reads from the default location (`input` directory inside the `gps-unified-pipeline` local repository)
   ```
   ./run_pipeline
   ```
-- You can also specify the location of the raw reads by adding the option `--reads`
+- You can also specify the location of the raw reads by adding the `--reads` option
   ```
   ./run_pipeline --reads /path/to/raw-reads-directory
   ```